DacotahHarvey/CarLotExample/README.md

   - (DONE) Colour
   - (DONE) Make
   - (DONE) Model
-  - Price sold history (This sticks with the car because it can be bought or sold from multiple car lots) -
+  - (Working on) Price sold history (This sticks with the car because it can be bought or sold from multiple car lots) -
 - Make a class to keep track of individual car lots
   - (DONE) Which cars in the lot